Vegetable oils ,animal oils & fats

 The purpose of Deodorizing Vegetable Oils is to remove odor substances.
 The oil is subjected to steam distillation under high temperature and vacuum to evaporate all odor substances.
 The resulting deodorized oil is almost bland and tasteless.

-edible oil refinery plant solutions
+- How to choose edible oil refinery plant manufacturers?

-edible oil refining technology support
+- Decolorization process of edible oil refining technology

 - What is refined vegetable oil?
 How to make refined vegetable oil?